fukatani/cpp_inspector/Readme.md

 <!-- Variables which are assigned once should be `const`. -->

 - Functions
-- - Functions should be named like `YourFucntion`.
+- - Functions should be named like `YourFunction`.
 - - Reference arguments should be `const`.
 - - Output arguments should be located last.